-ARTICLE 21.
+ARTICLE 22.
 NONWAIVER .
-The failure of Company to insist upon or enforce strict performance by Consultant of any of the terms of this Agreement or to exercise any rights herein shall not be construed as a waiver or relinquishment to any extent of Company's right to assert or rely upon such terms or rights on any future occasion.
+The failure of either Party to insist upon or enforce strict performance by the other Party of any of the terms of this Agreement or to exercise any rights herein shall not be construed as a waiver or relinquishment to any extent of that Party's right to assert or rely upon such terms or rights on any future occasion.

-ARTICLE 22.
+ARTICLE 23.
 DISPUTES .
 Except as otherwise provided herein, any dispute arising hereunder which is not disposed of by agreement shall be decided by binding arbitration conducted in Houston, Texas, before one arbitrator, pursuant to the rules of the American Arbitration Association.